Tree Seed Centre

 Processing involves detailed seedlot evaluation, cone conditioning, seed extraction from cones (cone processing) and removal of debris and non-viable seed (seed processing).

-The Tree Seed Centre conducts applied and basic research on tree seed, and it constructs and summarizes quality assurance programs and performs education, extension and communication activities.
+The Tree Seed Centre conducts applied and basic research on tree seed.
+It constructs and summarizes quality assurance programs and performs education, extension and communication activities.